 M.Sc., International and World History, London School of Economics, 2018

 M.A., International and World History, Columbia University, 2018

 B.A., History and German (with honors), Binghamton University, 2016

-Soviet History, Business History, Economic History, Financial History, Cultural History, Modern European Political Thought, Social Theory.
+Soviet Union, Violence, Debt, Monetary and Financial History, Business History, Economic History, Modern European Political Thought, Microeconomics.

 "The Gamestop bubble is an age-old financial craze with a modern twist," Washington Post, January 29, 2021. (https://www.washingtonpost.com/outlook/2021/01/29/gamestop-bubble-is-an-age-old-financial-craze-with-modern-twist/)